NetApp/harvest/docs/concepts.md

 ## NABox

-NABox is a separate virtual applicance (.ova) that acts as a front-end to Harvest and includes Promethus and Grafana setup to use with Harvest.
+NABox is a separate virtual appliance (.ova) that acts as a front-end to Harvest and includes Promethus and Grafana setup to use with Harvest.
 NABox is a great option for customers that prefer a virtual appliance over containers.

 **More information:**